-In addition to key management personnel, the Company transacted with the following related parties during the years ended March 31, 2022 and 2021:
+In addition to key management personnel, the Company transacted with the following related parties during the years ended March 31, 2023 and 2022:

-- TruePoint Exploration Inc. ("TruePoint") is a privately held exploration service company that provides exploration and administrative services to the Company as well as to other exploration companies.
-Costs covered by TruePoint include exploration expenditures (technical work on the project such as drilling, sampling and geophysics), consulting, investor relations and corporate development costs and other admin costs.
-Michael Rowley, Director, President and CEO, and Greg Johnson, Director of the Company are shareholders of TruePoint; and - MVR Consulting Inc. ("MVR"), a private company controlled by Michael Rowley, President and CEO.
+- TruePoint Exploration Inc. and its wholly owned subsidiary TruePoint Exploration (USA) Inc. ("TruePoint") are privately held exploration service companies that provide exploration and administrative services to the Company as well as to other exploration companies.
+Costs covered by TruePoint include exploration expenditures (technical work on the project such as drilling, sampling and geophysics), consulting, investor relations and corporate development costs, and other administrative costs.
+Michael Rowley, Director, President and CEO, and Greg Johnson, Director of the Company are minority shareholders of TruePoint; and - MVR Consulting Inc. ("MVR"), a private company controlled by Michael Rowley, President and CEO.